cverdel/DataTas_plot_a_thon/README.md

 [final_plot]: https://github.com/cverdel/DataTas_plot_a_thon/blob/main/final_plot.png?raw=true

 The idea behind this is to combine a simple bar chart with a shaded relief map.
-I've added two external datasets: digital elevation data from the Himalaya region, and a table with latitude and longitude corrdinates for many of the peaks in the Himalayan database.
+I've added two external datasets: digital elevation data from the Himalaya region, and a table with latitude and longitude coordinates for many of the peaks in the Himalayan database.

 ```
 library(tidyverse)